Who we are

 We collect personal information about you in several ways, including from:

-- information that is recorded on the request form your doctor gives you when recommending that you obtain diagnostic imaging or nuclear medicine services;
+- Information that is recorded on the request form your referring medical or health practitioner (for example, your GP or a specialist who is providing you with medical care) gives you when recommending that you obtain diagnostic imaging or nuclear medicine services;

-- other persons or entities who ask us or our medical practitioners to perform diagnostic imaging or nuclear medicine services on your behalf (for example, the hospital/nursing home where you are a patient, a government department or your employer);
+- Other persons or entities who ask us, or medical practitioners at our facilities, to perform diagnostic imaging or nuclear medicine services on your behalf (for example, the hospital/nursing home where you are a patient, a government department or your employer);

 When we receive a request for diagnostic imaging or nuclear medicine services in relation to you, we create a unique digital medical record for you.
 Every time a diagnostic imaging or nuclear medicine service is provided for you at one of our practices, new information is added to your medical record.